ths-community/podman/README.md

 remove the USB stick from the server - or remove CD/DVD ISO from the virtual machine config - and start the server again.

-This boot should start as before but now shows a 'login' message - don't try to login here, it is useless because we have not configured a password.
+This boot should start as before but now shows a 'login' message - do not try to login here, it is useless because we have not configured a password.
-Instead login via network - you should also see the IP address of this server on the console - then go to another machine which has the private(!) key file 'coreos' and login over network via key:
+Instead, use ssh to login via network - you should also see the IP address of this server on the console - then go to another machine which has the private(!) key file 'coreos' and login over network via key:

 `ssh -i coreos IP-ADDR`

-where IP-ADDR is the ip address shown on the CoreOS boot screen e.g. 192.168.55.34
+where IP-ADDR is the IP address shown on the CoreOS boot screen e.g. 192.168.55.34

 ### CoreOS - add persistant volume

-This step is not necessary but strongly recommended for disaster reovery - as described above every CoreOS install completely overwrites the entire bootdisk - hence it is recommended to have a second disk to hold the data - which is seperated from the bootdisk.
+This step is not necessary but strongly recommended for disaster reovery - as described above every CoreOS install completely overwrites the entire boot disk - hence it is recommended to have a second disk to hold the data - which is separated from the boot disk.
 This 'data' disk can also be a high-quality USB Disk - only use one which allows a high number of write operations e.g. SanDisk Ultra (Extreme).

 On virtual machine just configure a second virtual disk, size should be 30GB